 A good test to see whether you’ve packed your box well enough is to pick it up, shake it gently, and turn it over a few times.
 If you don’t hear or feel anything moving around inside, you’re good to go!
 If you do, it’s time to get in there again and add more packing material to fill out any extra space inside.

-Choose the Cheapest Shipping Carrier
+How to Find the Cheapest Shipping Carrier for Your Dish Shipments

 Packages containing dishes and cookware tend to be fairly heavy a lot of times, especially if the dishes are made of porcelain, stoneware, or any of those fancy types of ceramics.
 That said, it’s common for these shipments to be on the smaller side, as well, and able to fit within a lot of the free USPS Priority Mail boxes.
 As a result, you’ll have two solid options to choose from out of the three major carriers: USPS and UPS.